The Ridekick™ Story

 Shortly after that realization, Wanger watched the Tour de France.
 At one point, Lance Armstrong’s stats were shown – heart rate, miles per hour, and the watts generated – 320 watts, a little less than the 400 watts used by a cordless, hand-held drill.
 “If Armstrong could go 32 mph, creating 320 watts, how fast could a bike go with 400 watts pushing it?” thought Wanger.

-That stroke of ingenuity led to a crude, drill-powered prototype bike engine, which led a neighbor to notice the experiment, which caused the neighbor to show Wanger a more advanced prototype he’d been working on, which led to a partnership that ultimately formed into a revolutionary new company.
+That stroke of ingenuity led to a crude, drill-powered prototype bike engine, which led a neighbor to notice the experiment, which caused the neighbor, John Bidwell, to show Wanger a more advanced prototype he’d been working on, which led to a partnership that ultimately formed into a revolutionary new company.

 Ridekick™ International is a community of people dedicated to creating high-quality, affordable, earth-friendly, and fun bicycle accessories.
 We strive to be a company of character, individually and collectively demonstrating integrity, diligence, honesty, respect, common sense, passion, perseverance, determination, and the highest standard of business ethics.